-Any event with a properly completed schedule agreement that is in accordance with current U.S. Ski & Snowboard, FIS and Freestyle/Freeski Sport Committee policies will be entered into the FFSP system (excluding water ramp competitions).
+Any event with a properly completed schedule agreement that is in accordance with current U.S. Ski & Snowboard, FIS and Freestyle Sport Committee and Freeski Sport Committee policies will be entered into the FFSP system.

 Only Competitor members can accumulate FFSP's.